-- Montessori integrates specialty programs such as art and music as part of each student's aesthetic development. - Project-based middle school learning in the Montessori environment integrates experiential learning such as agricultural, biological, geological, music, fabric, culinary or other arts/crafts-based endeavors. - Students are fed provided or are encouraged to bring healthy whole food lunches and snacks while learning about food guides and the importance of nutrition and exercise. - Practical life skills are taught such as how to wash dishes, sweep a floor, wipe down a table, tie shoes, care for clothing, and much more. - Middle School curriculum includes occasional mini-economy projects in order to teach practical life skills related to economics and financial management.
+Montessori integrates specialty programs such as art and music as part of each student's aesthetic development.

+- Students are fed healthy whole food lunches and snacks while learning about food guides and the importance of nutrition and exercise - Practical life skills are taught such as how to wash dishes, sweep a floor, wipe down a table, tie shoes, care for clothing, and much more.